dominodatalab/python-domino/README.md

 * *auth_token:* (Optional) Authentication token

 Note:
-1. The preference is always given to authentication token.
-If it's not passed, the path to domino token file takes precedence, if it is explicitly passed as a parameter, otherwise the API key is used.
-If none of these three parameters is passed,  then preference will be given to domino_token_file from the environment variable, then to the API key from the environment variable
+1. The authentication preference should always be given to the authentication token.
+If it's not passed, the path to domino token file takes precedence, otherwise the API key is used.
+If none of these three parameters are passed, then preference will be given to the domino token file from the corresponding environment variable, then to the API key from the corresponding environment variable.
 2. By default the log level is set to `INFO`, to set log level to `DEBUG`, set `DOMINO_LOG_LEVEL` environment variable to `DEBUG`
 <hr>